-2. Submission of the reflection on the selected topic within the specified time.
+- 1. Active participation in exercises.
+Max. the missed range is 90 min. - 2.
+Submission of the reflection on the selected topic within the specified time.
 Reflection topic: My strengths and weaknesses in conflict management.
-In a short presentation of their reflection, students will describe their strengths and weaknesses in the management of conflict situations in the form of deconstruction.
+In a short presentation of their reflection, in the form of deconstruction, students will describe their strengths and weaknesses in the management of conflict situations with a focus on the application of knowledge, skills and competences needed in conflict situations in the work environment and the school environment.